mbandyo/Pewlett-Hackard-Analysis/README.md

 ## Conclusion:

-[^footnote1]: Ths csv file is too large and may not open inline.
+[^footnote1]: This csv file is too large and may not open inline.
 Please view raw data or download the file if needed.